-Ireland has a modern open economy that attracts a significant amount of inward investment by multinationals, investment funds and aircraft leasing businesses.
-Key features of the Irish tax system include the 12.5 per cent corporation tax rate for trading income, a tax-exempt regulated funds regime, a special purpose company regime that facilitates international financial transactions including securitisation and bond issuance, a network of over 74 double tax treaties, broad withholding tax exemptions for outbound payments and a participation exemption for gains on shares.
+Ireland has a modern globalised open economy that attracts a significant amount of inward investment by multinationals, investment funds and aircraft leasing businesses.
+Key features of the Irish tax system include the standard 12.5 per cent corporation tax rate for trading income, a tax-exempt regulated funds regime, a special purpose company regime that facilitates international financial transactions including securitisation and bond issuance, a network of approximately 78 double tax treaties, broad withholding tax exemptions for outbound payments and a participation exemption for gains on shares.

 Ireland's international tax strategy is one of full engagement with international initiatives to combat tax avoidance and increase tax transparency.
 Ireland is committed to the OECD base erosion and profit shifting (BEPS) global tax reform process and has already taken a number of steps towards implementing the BEPS recommendations.
-Ireland has implemented the controlled foreign companies (CFC) and exit tax and anti-hybrid measures in the EU Anti Tax Avoidance Directives (ATAD I and II).
-The Irish government also ratified Ireland's choices under the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (Multilateral Instrument) (MLI), which came into effect in Ireland on 1 May 2019.
-Ireland has implemented the EU DAC6 rules that require EU taxpayers and their intermediaries to report information about cross-border tax planning arrangements, in addition to the EU DAC7 rules, which extend these reporting requirements to certain servicers of digital platforms.
-Ireland has emphasised the need to wait for the outcome of the work of the OECD Task Force on the Digital Economy before moving ahead with EU measures.
+Ireland has implemented the EU Anti Tax Avoidance Directives (ATAD) and ratified Ireland's choices under the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (Multilateral Instrument) (MLI).
+Ireland has implemented the EU DAC6 rules that require EU taxpayers and their intermediaries to report information about cross-border tax planning arrangements, in addition to the EU DAC7 rules, which extend these reporting requirements to certain servicers of digital platforms and EU DAC8 for cryptoasset service providers.
+In the Finance (No. 2) Act 2023, Ireland implemented the EU Directive on 'Pillar Two', which introduces top-up taxes to achieve a minimum tax rate of 15 per cent for groups with an Irish presence and an annual revenue in excess of €750 million.
 Ireland has also modernised the Irish investment limited partnership structure to bring it in line with international standards.